Charles Henri Hector, Count of Estaing: Return to France

-D'Estaing returned to France in 1780 on crutches.
+Estaing returned to France in 1780 on crutches.
 He fell into disfavour at the court, and was strongly criticised by his subordinates.
 Friends of Benjamin Franklin, then minister in France, jokingly suggested that the French court at Versailles should provide the United States with the names of other gifted admirals.
 In 1781 France sent a fleet under Admiral de Grasse, along with an expeditionary force to reinforce the Americans in Virginia.
 Admiral de Grasse repelled a British fleet in the Battle of the Chesapeake, holding a blockade against their forces and contributing to the surrender of Lord Cornwallis' army at Yorktown in 1781.
-Three years later, d'Estaing was placed at the head of the Franco-Spanish fleet assembled before Cádiz.
+Three years later, Estaing was placed at the head of the Franco-Spanish fleet assembled before Cádiz.
 The peace between the United States, Great Britain and France was signed, and no operations took place.

-On 28 September 1784, Governor John Houstoun of Georgia granted four 5000 acre tracts of vacant land in Franklin County, Georgia to d'Estaing and his heirs.

-After the American Revolutionary War, d'Estaing turned his attention to politics.
+On 28 September 1784, the governor of Georgia John Houstoun granted four 5000 acre tracts of vacant land in Franklin County, Georgia to Estaing and his heirs.
+After the American Revolutionary War, Estaing turned his attention to politics.
 He was made a grandee of Spain.
 In 1787, he was elected to the Assembly of Notables.
 When the French Revolution broke out, he supported the revolutionary cause.
 In 1789, he was appointed as commanding general of the Versailles National Guard, and in 1792 he was promoted to admiral's rank by the National Assembly.
 While supporting liberal reforms, he stayed loyal to the royal family.

 In the 1793 trial of Marie Antoinette, during the Reign of Terror, he testified in her favour.
 On this account, and because of certain friendly letters which had passed between him and the queen, he was himself brought to trial, charged with being a reactionary.
 He was sent to the guillotine on 28 April 1794.
-Before his execution, d'Estaing wrote, "After my head falls off, send it to the English, they will pay a good deal for it!"
+Before his execution, Estaing wrote, "After my head falls off, send it to the English, they will pay a good deal for it!"
 Both his wife Marie-Sophie Rousselot and his only child had died before him.

-In his moments of leisure, d'Estaing wrote a poem, Le Rêve (1755), a tragedy Les Thermopyles (1789), and a book on the colonies.
+In his moments of leisure, Estaing wrote a poem, Le Rêve (1755), a tragedy Les Thermopyles (1789), and a book on the colonies.